Kasy00/Kasy00/README.md

 # Hi there!
 I'm Kamil 👋

 I'm a third-year computer science student with a passion for creating websites and web applications.
-My goal is to become a Full Stack Web Developer, and currently, I'm actively working on expanding my skills in this field.
+My goal is to become a Full Stack Web Developer, and currently, I'm actively working on expanding my skills in this field learning from [\[The Odin Project\]](https://www.theodinproject.com/)

 ## About Me